isakgb/CPS_Sec_LocalScanner/README.md

 `scanner.scan_network(nif, port_scan=False)` which takes a network interface as an argument and port_scan as an optional argument and returns a list of Host objects.

 `scanner.scan_network_callback(nif, callback, port_scan=False)` is similar to the aboce except it also takes a callback function as an argument.
 The scan will run asynchronously in a new thread and call the callback function with the result when it is done.
 This is useful as it prevent the scan from blocking the main thread.

+`deauth.py` contains functionality to deauthenticate devices from the network.
+This requires a network card that supports monitor mode.
+Sending deauthentication packets requires the network card to be changed into monitor mode, which will disconnect it from the internet.
+Because of this it is ideal to use a separate network card for monitor mode as this prevent interruptions in internet connectivity.

+In the util package there are some classes related to storing local data and for accessing the macvendors.com API.

+`history.py` contains results of previous network scans use to show historical data.

+`macvendor.py` contains code for accessing the macvendors.com API as well as storing the past lookups in a file to prevent unnecessary API calls due to the low rate limit of the API.

+`usersettings.py` contains user configurable settings stored in usersettings.json which tells the program which network interfaces to use and which AP to use for deauth packets.

+`whitelist.py` contains semiwhitelist information and stores which devices are allowed to open which ports.

  # GUI